-If you’ve been searching for the best roulette strategy online, you almost certainly came across many websites that claim that their strategies are a surefire way to make money online.
+If you’ve been searching for the best roulette strategy online, you almost certainly have come across many websites that claim that their strategies are a surefire way to make money online.
 However, these strategies really don’t work.
-If you keep using them on a long term basis, you will almost certainly lose your entire bankroll.
+If you keep using them on a long-term basis, you will almost certainly lose your entire bankroll.

 I use the term "scam roulette strategies" to describe these strategies.
 In fact, I’ve dedicated an entire article to scam roulette strategies.
-Read it to find out which strategies I’m talking and why they don’t work.
-Everything in that article is supported by simulations.
+Read it now to find out which strategies I’m talking about and why they don’t work.
+Everything in this article is supported by simulations.

-The strategies in this article are not like that.
+The strategies in this article are different.
 I am not saying they will help you turn roulette into a cash machine.
 That’s not possible, because the casino always has a statistical advantage over you when playing roulette.
-You statistically lose money with every bet you make, which is why any attempt to systematically win on roulette is impossible, with the exception of some of the cases described in my how to beat roulette article.
+You statistically lose money with every bet you make, which is why any attempt to systematically win on roulette is not possible, with the exception of some of the cases described in my how to beat roulette article.

-However, that doesn’t mean you can’t do your best to play roulette effectively, have a realistic chance to win money and enjoy the game at the same time.
-Keep reading this article and discover the strategies I consider the best.
+However, that doesn’t mean you can’t do your utmost to play roulette effectively, and have a realistic chance to win money and enjoy the game at the same time.
+Keep reading this article and discover the strategies I consider to be the best.

 - Why can higher volatility help you win more?